advertisement

 An array of Federal Ammunition on a table

-For range testing, I ran several Federal loads through the pistol.
+For range testing, I ran several Federal Ammunition loads through the pistol.
 Federal's 124-grain ammunition produced a nice, tight group at 25 yards on paper.
 The combination of the trigger and optic made precise shooting feel almost effortless.

 I also spent time shooting Federal's 150-grain Syntech Action Pistol load on steel at 25 yards.
 The gun ran beautifully and made consistent hits easy.
 Finally, I ran several Federal defensive loads through the pistol, all of which fed, fired, and ejected without issue.